06 Sep Managing Longevity Risk – living a long life without running out of money!

 - Maintaining a healthy weight

 If we do not want to outlive our financial resources, early financial planning becomes essential.
-Some ways to increase your retirement nest egg include optimising KiwiSaver, accelerated mortgage repayment and saving into a diversified portfolio.
+Some ways to increase your retirement nest egg include optimising your KiwiSaver account, accelerated mortgage repayment and saving into a diversified portfolio.
 Staying engaged with paid work beyond the age of 65 is another option, whether it be part time, job sharing or in a completely different field.

 Understanding how much retirement income you are likely to require and the gap between NZ Superannuation and what you will need to fund from your own resources is vitally important.
 A good financial adviser can help you accumulate wealth and then adjust the rate of decumulation so your funds last as long as you do.